noahehall/multicloud/distributedSystems.md

     - can never block because of awaiting a lock
     - conflict because the previous value was overwritten by a concurrent write
   - for write tranactions it falls back to either 2PL or OCC
+- snapshot isolation: uses MVCC
+  - a read-only query logically operates on a consistent snapshot of the database taken when query evaluation begins
+  - guards against
+    - Dirty reads
+    - Non-repeatable read
+    - Phantom reads

 #### Durability